Storage for Apache Iceberg™ tables

 4. Deleting the file.

-If any of the storage operations fails, the CREATE ICEBERG TABLE (or ALTER ICEBERG TABLE … CONVERT TO MANAGED) statement fails and you receive an error message.
+If any one of the operations fails, the CREATE ICEBERG TABLE (or ALTER ICEBERG TABLE … CONVERT TO MANAGED) statement fails and you receive an error message.

 File management